 Occupational therapy helps people of all ages engage in day-to-day activities through therapeutic use of occupations (AOTA, 2020).
-The word occupation refers to all the activities that occupy the individual's time, meet personal needs, enable participation in family and community life, and sustain health and well-being (AOTA, 2017; Wilcock, 2006).
+The word occupation refers to all the activities that occupy the individual's time, meet personal needs, enable participation in family and community life, and sustain health and well-being (AOTA, 2018; Wilcock, 2006).
 Occupational therapists believe that humans need occupation to grow and thrive; as humans participate in occupation, the union of the mind, body, and spirit is expressed.
 Occupations are embedded in the everyday life of each person and are best understood in the context of the environment(s) in which they occur (Hooper & Wood, 2019).
 Occupational therapists believe that occupations, and especially occupational participation, have the power to impact humans' state of personal health.
 Restricted opportunity for participation in personally valued occupations is believed to result in states of dysfunction, dissatisfaction, and an overall diminished well-being (Hasselkus, 2011).
 Occupational therapists believe in occupational justice - the right to access occupational participation and meet basic occupational needs regardless of life circumstances and/or disability (Wilcock & Townsend, 2019).

 The primary goal of occupational therapy is to promote engagement and participation in personally valued occupations to improve health and well-being.
-To meet this goal, contemporary occupational therapy practice is characterized by four principles: 1) client-centered practice; 2) occupation-based practice; 3) evidence-based practice; and 4) culturally relevant practice (Boyt Schell, et al., 2019).
+To meet this goal, contemporary occupational therapy practice is characterized by five principles: 1) client-centered and relational practice; 2) occupation-centered practice; 3) evidence-based practice and practice-based evidence; 4) culturally relevant practice; 5) Occupational justice in practice (Copolla, Gillen, & Boyt Schell, 2024).

-Client-centered practice reflects the occupational therapist's desire to understand the uniqueness of each individual and develop a profile descriptive of the individual's occupations.
+Client-centered and relational practice reflects the occupational therapist's desire to understand the uniqueness of each individual and develop a profile descriptive of the individual's occupations.
 The client-centered therapist fosters development of a therapeutic relationship where the responsibility for decision-making, including goals and objectives of therapy, is shared with the individual (Law, 1998).
 The client is recognized as either a person, group, or population (AOTA, 2020).

 At the core of client-centered practice is occupation.
-Occupation-based practice is firmly centered on the individual's desire for satisfactory occupational performance.
-The occupational therapist seeks to address the personally valued occupations of the individual in contexts most closely approximating the natural environment(s) of the individual (Boyt Schell & Gillen, 2019).
+Occupation-centered practice is firmly based on the individual's desire for satisfactory occupational engagement in their typical contexts.
+The goals in occupational therapy are related to the person's occupational concerns (Copolla, Gillen, & Boyt Schell, 2024).